A A

 3. Purchasing a previously occupied home from the outgoing resident.

-Purchasing a park home already sited on the park.
+Purchasing a park home already sited on the park

 If you are purchasing a home already sited on the park and you are a cash buyer, or have exchanged contracts on the sale of your existing home, you will probably be asked at this stage to sign an order form and provide a full 10% non-refundable deposit.
 This is quite normal, but DO NOT SIGN until you are sure in your mind, that you are happy:

-(a) with the Written Statement under the Mobile Homes Act 1983 and
+(a) with the Written Statement under the Mobile Homes Act 2013 and

 DO NOT SIGN OR GIVE a large non-refundable deposit, if you have not yet exchanged contracts or completed the sale of your previous home.

 At this point the park owner/manager may also ask you to sign a letter to say that you have read the copy of the Written Statement and the Park Rules and that you have understood their contents.
-If you are moving into your home within the 28 day period that you should have had these documents available to you, you may also be asked to sign a disclaimer to waive your right of the 28 days.
+If you are moving into your home within the 28 day period then you should have had these documents available to you, you may also be asked to sign a disclaimer to waive your right of the 28 days.

 If it is possible to arrange a completion date with the park owner/manager, this should be done now and written on your order form.